 History of Groundhog Day

-Beginning in 1887 in the United States of America, Groundhog Day has grown in size and scope from its humble beginnings.
-When the United States made the day an official holiday, Clymer H. Freas was the editor of the Punxsutawney Spirit, a local newspaper in Punxsutawney Pennsylvania.
+After the United States made the day an official holiday, Clymer H. Freas was the editor of the Punxsutawney Spirit, a local newspaper in Punxsutawney Pennsylvania.
 He began to herald the town’s groundhog as the official “Groundhog Day Meteorologist”.
-Think about it.
-When you hear about this day who pops to mind?
+The branding certainly worked because when most people hear about this day now, who pops to mind?
 That’s right!
 It’s Punxsutawney Phil!

 How to Celebrate Groundhog Day